 I sat quietly for a moment on this one – such a loaded question - a question with no right answer.

 If asked, my advice is solid– do everything you can do to save your marriage.
 And, whatever you choose to do, whatever the outcome, fully accepting that you made the decision that was right for you is the key to future happiness.

 Why do people stay in unhappy, unhealthy situations?

-The men have surprised me.
-Mostly, because it is highly unlikely they are sharing this honestly with their wives.
-The irony being of course, if they were – their marriages probably wouldn’t be so bad.
-For them, they say it’s a matter of logistics, they don’t want to upset the status quo – almost all of them have expressed they don’t want to do their own laundry.
+Answers from some men I've spoken with are disappointing.
+Mostly, because, quite honestly, I want to expect more.
+For them, they say it’s a matter of logistics and appearance, they don’t want to upset the status quo – almost all of them have expressed they don’t want to do their own laundry.
 Seriously.
-And that they don’t want to give up the ‘daily living’ of family life – naming house, dog, kids - sometimes in that order.
+And they don’t want to give up the ‘daily living’ of family life – naming house, dog, kids - sometimes in that order.
 Rarely is there mention of the woman they have chosen to betroth; her feelings, her needs.
 Guys, if this is you, things really are that bad.
 (See if you can help fix them.)

 While jobs and kids and dogs and houses are important, I don’t think that’s the real reason people choose to stay in unacceptable situations.
 It goes much deeper than that.